 In the mid 1980s, women’s shelters in the province of Manitoba beganto work together to provide support, reducethe isolation of shelter directors, and stop the competition between shelters for funding dollars.
-The organization evolved, and was incorporated in 1991 as The Manitoba Association of Women’s Shelters.
-Membership includes nine provincially funded women’s shelters as well as several affiliate members working on the area of family violence.
+The organization evolved, and was incorporated in 1991 as The Manitoba Association of Women’s Shelters Inc. Membership includes nine provincially funded women’s shelters as well as several affiliate members working on the area of family violence.
 MAWS was created to provide: support to member shelters; increased negotiating abilities with funders; shared information and resources; increased publicawareness, training of staff and improved services for clients.

 A Day in the Life of Canada's Shelters